Showing posts with label Shelley Duvall. Show all posts

 but Popeye was overlooked entirely at Awards Season.

 Popeye was Shelley Duvall's 7th collaboration with Robert Altman.
-May of 1980 saw the release of Stanley Kubrick's The Shining, marking her first major role in a film by another director (she had a brief but amusing part as a Rolling Stone reporter in Woody Allen's Annie Hall, 1977).
+Earlier that year (May, 1980) saw the release of Stanley Kubrick's The Shining, marking Duvall's first significant role in a film by another director (she had a brief but amusing bit as a Rolling Stone reporter in Woody Allen's Annie Hall, 1977).

 Donald Moffat as The Tax Man

 As an end-of-the-year release, Popeye, through no fault of its own, arrived shouldering all the anxieties of the industry’s disappointments of the previous months.
-The summer of 1980 had seen a spate of expensive musicals flop stupendously (Can’t Stop the Music, Xanadu, The Apple), indicating that, despite Grease's success, the movie musical might not truly be “back” after all; the boxoffice underperformance of the comic-book-based Flash Gordon (playing next-door to Popeye in the Chinese Theater’s add-on twin cinemas) had producers biting their nails; and just three weeks earlier, the megaton detonation of Michael Cimino’s Heaven’s Gate had symbolically signaled the end of the New Hollywood era of directors as free-rein auteurs.
+The summer of 1980 had seen a spate of expensive musicals flop stupendously (Can’t Stop the Music, Xanadu, The Apple), indicating that, despite Grease's success, the movie musical might not truly be “back” after all; the boxoffice underperformance of the comic-book-based Flash Gordon (playing next-door to Popeye in the Chinese Theater’s add-on twin cinemas) had producers biting their nails; and just three weeks earlier, the megaton detonation of Michael Cimino’s $44 million Heaven’s Gate had symbolically signaled the end of the New Hollywood era of directors as free-rein auteurs.

 And we haven't even gotten to Popeye's own issues yet.
 As mentioned earlier, Popeye's release was dogged by negative press.
 Most of it focused on the film's troubled production history: filmed in Malta on an initial budget of $12 million, reports of inclement weather, stormy personalities (Altman, Feiffer, and Nilsson clashed throughout), and technical problems, led to rumors of Popeye running over schedule and hemorrhaging money like bilge water; its final cost, more than twice the original budget.